Program Details and More

 - Meet and connect with other academics, researchers, managers, consultants, and practitioners.

 Customize your Schedule!
-Begin with three days of pre-conference Summer School; join the special events on Sunday; attend the Monday, Tuesday, and Wednesday invited and contributed sessions (including special tutorials); then wrap up with the Thursday Workshop day.
+Begin with four days of pre-conference Summer School; join the special events on Sunday; attend the Monday, Tuesday, and Wednesday invited and contributed sessions (including special tutorials); then wrap up with the Thursday Workshop day.
 Optimize your conference experience with a balance of learning and sharing!

 The Modeling Assistance Workshop will pair individuals with modeling questions with experienced modelers for one-on-one coaching.
 The Model Expo offers participants a chance to talk with others about how their models work.
 This event is tailored for feedback and exhibition.